ibm-cloud-docs/vmwaresolutions/services/mcv-archi-bom.md

 | RAID 6 | PFTT=1  SFTT=2 | Yes | 6+6+2+2+2 |
 {: caption="Table 2.
 RAID and FTM levels" caption-side="bottom"}

-If you choose to use an IBM Global Technology Services (GTS) large style design with separate gateway clusters, you must deploy those clusters after their instance was provisioned.
-This operation is not automated.

 ## Day 2 operations
 {: #mcv-archi-bom-ordering-daytwo}